Ohtani voted AL MVP for 2-way season, Harper wins NL honor - KESQ

 AP Baseball Writer

-NEW YORK (AP) — Los Angeles Angels star Shohei Ohtani was unanimiously voted American League MVP for a two-way season not seen since Babe Ruth, and Bryce Harper earned the National League honor for the second time.
-Ohtani received all 30 first-place votes and 420 points in voting by members of the Baseball Writers’ Association of America.
-Toronto first baseman Vladimir Guerrero Jr. was second and Blue Jays infielder Marcus Semien was third.
+NEW YORK (AP) — Los Angeles Angels star Shohei Ohtani was unanimously voted American League MVP for a two-way season not seen since Babe Ruth, and Bryce Harper earned the National League honor for the second time.
+Ohtani received all 30 first-place votes and 420 points in balloting by members of the Baseball Writers’ Association of America.
+Toronto first baseman Vladimir Guerrero Jr. was second and Blue Jays infielder Marcus Semien finished third.
+Harper received 17 of 30 first-place votes and 348 points from a separate panel.
+Washington outfielder Juan Soto was second with six firsts and 274 points, and San Diego shortstop Fernando Tatis Jr. was third with two firsts and 244 points.